robren/old-pelican-based-blog/content/deploy-to-gke.md

     <title>Rob Rennison's Blog</title>
 Snip
 ```
-## Contemplaion and next steps
+## Contemplation and next steps

 Quite a few moving parts!
 Clearly overkill for a tiny static site, but
 nonetheless a useful exercise in walking through and using gcloud and kubectl.

 There's meant to be some good integration with a CI system such as Jenkins
 which will make updates to the blog, on github, automatically deploy a new image to google
-container regsitry, that's clearly an area for more experiment and playing.
+container registry, that's clearly an area for more experiment and playing.
 I've used Jenkins in a test capacity on a python project  and run the unit
 tests upon a new git push, but need to understand how to  utilize Jenkins to
 build a new container and deploy to GCE.

 From a cost perspective this google container service is overkill for a simple
 static blog, so I think I'll be moving onto a simpler cheaper solution.
 I've
 heard good things about Vipr.org and will explore them next.

-Next I think I'll look at deployin
+Update to reflect using the yaml file and how to force restarting of the pods